crcrworks/topdf/README.md

 ## Topdf

-Topdf is a versatile PDF converter tool.
+Topdf is a PDF converter tool.
 It allows you to convert multiple image files (currently supporting PNG and JPG formats) into a single, consolidated PDF file.

 ![output](https://github.com/user-attachments/assets/73a84366-cd23-40ed-98b6-14432ee15293)